-Respiratory health can be impacted by a number of conditions that affect the airways and other structures of the lung, and impair the process of breathing [118].
-These conditions range from acute respiratory infections to chronic respiratory conditions [119].
+Conditions that affect the airways and other structures of the lung, and impair the process of breathing, can have an impact on a person's respiratory health [75].
+These conditions range from acute respiratory infections to chronic respiratory conditions [114].

-Respiratory disease is associated with a number of contributing risk factors, including tobacco use; environmental conditions; occupational exposures and hazards; family history and health conditions (such as obesity) [118].
-Infants and children are particularly susceptible to developing respiratory diseases due to risk factors including: exposure to tobacco smoke; poor living conditions; poor nutrition and limited access to medical care [120, 121].
+Respiratory disease is associated with a number of risk factors, including age; genetics; inadequate nutrition and sedentary behaviour; tobacco use; environmental conditions; occupational exposures and hazards; and health conditions (such as obesity) [75].
+Aboriginal and Torres Strait Islander children are particularly susceptible to developing respiratory diseases [115], which may be due to risk factors such as premature birth, exposure to tobacco smoke; poor living conditions; inadequate nutrition and limited access to medical care [116, 117]